Skip Navigation

 2021

-KCC releases US Winter Storm Model Version 1.0 in January and accurately estimates the losses from the major Arctic Air Outbreak in February at $17 billion.
-The accuracy of the KCC winter storm stochastic catalog as well as real time loss estimates validated by this event.
+KCC releases US Winter Storm Reference Model Version 1.0 in January and accurately estimates the losses from the major Arctic Air Outbreak in February at $17 billion.
+This event immediately demonstrated the accuracy of the KCC winter storm stochastic catalog as well as the real-time loss estimates.

 2020

-KCC US Flood Model first to be approved by the Florida Commission on Hurricane Loss Projection Methodology.
-Model includes high resolution storm surge and inland flood intensity footprints and losses.
+KCC US Flood Model is the first to be approved by the Florida Commission on Hurricane Loss Projection Methodology.
+The model includes high resolution storm surge and inland flood intensity footprints and losses.

-KCC expands suite of catastrophe models to include the earthquake peril for Canada, Central America, and South America.
+KCC expands suite of catastrophe models to include the earthquake peril for Central America and South America.

 2019

-KCC US Hurricane Model approved by the Florida Commission on Hurricane Loss Projection Methodology.
+KCC US Hurricane Reference Model V2.0 approved by the Florida Commission on Hurricane Loss Projection Methodology.

-KCC expands suite of catastrophe models to include Japan typhoon and earthquake, Europe windstorm, Australia and New Zealand earthquake, Caribbean hurricane and earthquake.
+KCC expands suite of catastrophe models to include Japan typhoon and earthquake, Europe windstorm, Australia earthquake, and Caribbean hurricane.

 2018

 KCC launches Severe Convective Storm (SCS) Daily Update to provide insurers with daily hail and tornado/wind footprints for claims tracking and handling.
-This is an automated and still one-of-a-kind service available nowhere else.
+This is an automated and one-of-a-kind service nowhere else available.

 2017